Motorace Track Day

 There are those who consider track days as strolls in the track.
 This is definitely not the case as track days are a serious issue with unpleasant results in case riders and organizers are not careful and follow the correct procedures.
 Respect towards the track regulations and discipline are the essential ingredients for a safe track day, all must know and understand the safety regulations of the track.

-Our goal is to create a sense of unity amongst the Cypriot riders and also a sense of conscious towards the track rules, as it happens in great tracks all over the world.
+Our goal is to create a community amongst the Cypriot riders and also a sense of conscious towards the track rules, as it happens in greater tracks all over the world.

 -The track has only one entrance and one exit.
 The riders MUST use the labelled entrances and exits.

 -The track is one way.
 No-one is allowed to ride the opposite way.

 -You are not allowed to deliberately immobilize the bike in the track.

 -During the sessions wheelies, endos and other shows of riding skills are not allowed.

 -In case of an accident NEVER stop in the track.
 We ride in low speed our bike towards the pits where we report the incident.